 One of my other loves during this time was "thrifting" and hunting through yard sales.
 I was drawn to vintage fabrics in stunning florals or modern designs.
 I loved the idea of re-purposing fabrics to created one-of-a-kind bags and accessories; pieces that had a history, a patina, and a vintage flair.
 I sold my little bags on Esty until the summer of 2011, when my husband and I relocated from Florida to Texas.
 A few days before moving, we found out I was pregnant.
 We were thrilled, but knew big changes were in store.
 I closed my Etsy shop indefinitely to focus on the move, my job change, and of course, my baby.

-My son is now 7 years old and we just adopted his two-year-old brother.
+My son is now 9 years old and he has a 4-year-old brother.
 Though my life is still busy, I have made it a priority to be making again.
 In particular, creating something new out of something old.
 Though I still love sewing, I now create using my first love, jewelry design.
 This time my medium of choice is vintage tin canisters.
 I fell for their unique designs while walking through thrift stores.
 They were the perfect way to mix my loves, thrifting and designing with pattern and color.

 I have learned a lot and continue to improve my craft with each new item that I make.
 My process for making a pair of earrings or a pendent is a lot like how I used to design bags.
 Each piece is created using a pattern designed by me.
 I lay out the pattern piece on the tin, visualizing the piece.
 After I cut out the pieces, the edges are sanded.
-I add chain, brass, beads and wire to enhance the tin, but not overpower it; I want the lovely patterns on the tin to be the focus.
+I add brass and sometimes resin to enhance the tin, but not overpower it; I want the lovely patterns on the tin to be the focus.

 If you have read this far, thank you so much for taking an interest in me.
 I hope that you will browse through my shop and please, feel free to contact me if you have any questions.
 You can also follow me on Instagram @tinboxdesigns.
 Thanks, and have a wonderful day!